US Army and US Navy stamp issues of 1936–1937

 The Army and Navy issues were released consecutively in numerical order, beginning with the 1 cent issues.
 The first day of issue for the army issues took place at West Point and Washington DC, while the navy issues were first released at Annapolis, Maryland and Washington DC.
 The 1 cent stamps for the army and navy issues were issued on the same date, and respectively for the other denominations.

+There was controversy over the Lee-Jackson stamp.
+The Pittsburgh Courier, an African American weekly newspaper published an editorial denouncing it because of Lee's defense of slavery..
+It was also noted at the time that the portrait of Lee is missing the third star on his uniform.
+And placing William T. Sherman on a stamp led to objections by the legislatures of Georgia and South Carolina, although he had been on earlier issues, apparently without comment.